For some reason, eggs and dairy are often grouped together.

 The definition of dairy includes foods produced from the milk of mammals, such as cows and goats (

-Interestingly, it's common for people to group eggs and dairy together.
+Many people group eggs and dairy together.

-Nevertheless, they do have two things in common:
+Though they’re not related, they do have two things in common:

-- They are animal byproducts
+- They are animal products.

-- They are high in protein
+- They are high in protein.

 If you’re lactose intolerant, it is perfectly safe to eat eggs.

-In fact, it is estimated that about 75% of adults worldwide cannot digest lactose (
+It’s estimated that about 75% of adults worldwide cannot digest lactose (

-Bottom Line: Since eggs are not a dairy product, they don't contain lactose.
+SUMMARY Since eggs are not a dairy product, they don’t contain lactose.
 Therefore, those who are lactose intolerant or allergic to milk proteins can eat eggs.

-One large egg contains the following (5):
+One large egg contains (5):